 Raag: Raagas are the melodic scales of classical Indian music.
 Almost the entire Siri Guru Granth Sahib (the holy book of Sikhs) is set to specific Raagas.
 Our teacher is one of the foremost masters of the art in North India.
 His style of teaching is that of the oldest tradition of Raagam, which requires deep listening and exact emulation of the teacher on the part of the student.

 Tabla: Our tabla class is popular with many students, some of whom have already become quite proficient.
 The tabla is an Indian percussion instrument used in the classical, popular and religious music of the Indian subcontinent and in Hindustani classical music.
 Our teacher holds a Ph.D, and is himself one of the most accomplished tabla players in Punjab.

 Sitar: The sitar is probably the best-known South Asian instrument in the West.
 Students benefit from skilled teachers and regular practice hours.
 They study the use of the instrument, as well as the Raagas of classical Indian music.

-Bhangara: This traditional Punjabi dance is taught by a local Bhangara coach and gives students a taste of this joyful and popular tradition in northern India.
+Bhangra: This traditional Punjabi dance is taught by a local Bhangra coach and gives students a taste of this joyful and popular tradition in northern India.
 Students practice and prepare for various dance performances throughout the year.

-Arts: Students with a knack for creative expression can participate in drawing, painting, pottery and sculpture classes.
+Visual: Students with a knack for creative expression can participate in drawing, painting, pottery and sculpture classes.
 The classes are held in our art department, which is equipped with pottery wheels and an extensive array of supplies for the fine arts.
-These are only some of the courses offered as extracurricular activities.
-Other classes, such as guitar, drama, and various forms of dance are often available.

 Kundalini Yoga Teacher Certification